kurta999/CustomKeyboard/README.md

 1. **CustomMacro** - Connect a second keyboard and binding macros to it's keys - full GUI support for macro editing with macro recorder
 2. **Sensors** - TCP Backend for sensors with SQLite database for measurements & HTTP Web server for reading measurement's graphs.
 By default, graphs can be accessed at: http://localhost:2005/graphs
 3. **Backend for Corsair's G Keys** - Bind macros to G keys as those were on second keyboard, without even installing iCUE
-4. **AntiLock** - Bypass idle timeout for Windows to avoid lock screen by pressing SCROLL LOCK & moving mouse in given interval
+4. **AntiLock** - Bypass idle timeout for Windows to avoid lock screen by pressing SCROLL LOCK & moving mouse in given interval.
+Can be useful for workstations if you can't disable idle logout or you're being monitored.
 5. **AntiNumLock** - Doesn't allow to disable NumLock, re-enables it immendiately when it's disabled.
 6. **CPU Power Saver** - Saves power by reducing CPU frequency after X idle time to Y percent.
 For example I can save 10-15W hourly by reducing my overclocked i7 10700K to 800 - 1200Mhz while my PC is in idle.
 If the median CPU usage gets above max configured percent due to some background tasks, the frequency will be restored and won't be limited again until it falls below configured minimum median load again.
 7. **ScreenshotSaver** - Saving screenshot to .png from clipboard